CHICAGO (WLS) -- A total of five people have been diagnosed with the disease's outbreak known as coronavirus.

 A woman in Orange County, California was also confirmed Sunday, according to the CDC.

 The three latest patients follow a Friday announcement confirming a Chicago resident as second case of coronavirus.
 All recently returned from traveling in Wuhan, China, the epicenter of the outbreak.

 The CDC said the Chicago patient and Orange County patient are clinically doing well and are in stable condition.

-The CDC said that the patient, a woman in her 60s, is clinically doing well and is in stable condition.
-She traveled to Wuhan in late December and returned to the U.S. on January 13.
+The Chicago case was identified as a woman in her 60s who had traveled to Wuhan in late December and returned to the U.S. on January 13.

 The woman was not showing symptoms when she returned, but started feeling unwell a few days after returning, the CDC said.